multitudes/exercise-assembly-mini-library/README.md

 ## ATT vs Intel Assembly Formats

-In the book "Systems: A Programmer's Perspective":
+In the book "Computer Systems: A Programmer's Perspective" they write:
-In our presentation, we show assembly code in ATT format (named after AT&T, the company that operated Bell Laboratories for many years), the default format for gcc, objdump, and the other tools we will consider.
+> In our presentation, we show assembly code in ATT format (named after AT&T, the company that operated Bell Laboratories for many years), the default format for gcc, objdump, and the other tools we will consider.
 Other programming tools, including those from Microsoft as well as the documentation from Intel, show assembly code in Intel format.
 The two formats differ in a number of ways.
 As an example, gcc can generate code in Intel format for the sum function using the following command line:
 ```bash
 gcc -Og -S -masm=intel mstore.c
 ```
 This gives the following assembly code:
 ```
 multstore: